 The table below shows the combinations of licencing and registration required for each of our current races.

 We accept full and provisional licences at all our events.
-If you only hold a provisional licence you will need to pay for a day licence.
-If the cost is “free” you will still need to fill out the paperwork at the event for a day licence.
+If you only hold a provisional licence, or are not a British cycling member, you will need to pay for a day licence.

 See the British Cycling Day Licences page here to see how much your day licence will cost you.